-As stipulated in A.R.S. §36-2907.15, AHCCCS and the Arizona Department of Health Services (ADHS) were required to develop standards for the designation of Centers of Excellence, now referred to as 24/7 access points, for treating opioid use disorders statewide.
-AHCCCS and ADHS worked to develop the standards that included, but are not limited to, those outlined in the legislation.
-Additional requirements were added to ensure increased clinical and care coordination in alignment with the AHCCCS integrated, whole person-centered care model.
+As stipulated in A.R.S. §36-2907.15, AHCCCS and the Arizona Department of Health Services (ADHS) were required to develop standards for the designation of Centers of Excellence, or 24/7 Access Points, for treating opioid use disorders statewide.
+AHCCCS and ADHS developed the standards that included but were not limited to those outlined in the legislation.
+Additional requirements were added to ensure increased clinical and care coordination in alignment with the AHCCCS-integrated whole-person-centered care model.
 These standards are identified in Appendix A.

-The 24/7 access point standards were finalized in December 2019 and posted to the AHCCCS website.
-AHCCCS' contracted health plans received the final standards for contracting and oversight of their provider networks.
-The 24/7 access point providers listed on the AHCCCS website meet the required standards.
+The 24/7 Access Point standards were finalized and posted to the AHCCCS website in December 2019, before AHCCCS-contracted health plans received the final standards for contracting and oversight of their OTP provider networks.
+The 24/7 Access Point providers listed on the AHCCCS website and identified in Appendix B meet the required standards.

-Statewide learning collaborative activities between the 24/7 access point providers that were previously suspended in 2020 due to the public health emergency were re-established in a virtual environment.
-These collaboratives included the AHCCCS contracted Regional Behavioral Health Authorities that have contracts with 24/7 access point providers, the contracted 24/7 access point providers, and AHCCCS staff.
-New collaborative, virtual meetings began in April 2021 and continued every two months since.
-These collaborative meetings have been focused on the continued discussion regarding the differences of 24/7 access points versus traditional Opioid Treatment Programs, current staffing needs during the pandemic, ongoing community outreach strategies, and best practices for open access to the community.
-Additionally, the collaborative agrees that at this point in time, there is no need to increase 24/7 access points within the state.
+The statewide learning collaborative activities between the 24/7 Access Point providers included the AHCCCS Regional Behavioral Health Authorities, all 24/7 Access Point providers, other opioid treatment programs, and AHCCCS staff.
+Virtual meetings began in April 2021 and have continued quarterly.
+These collaborative meetings have been focused on current staffing needs, ongoing community outreach strategies, planning and logistics surrounding mobile MAT clinics, alignment to updated 42 CFR Part 8.11 and 8.12 federal requirements, and best practices for open access to the community.
+The collaborative agrees that at this time, there is no need to increase 24/7 Access Points within the state.